-- each proposed employment agreement has a term commencing on the date of consummation of this offering and continuing until terminated (i) upon death of the employee, (ii) upon disability, (iii) for cause or good reason, (iv) without cause, or (v) voluntarily.
-The employment agreement also contains, among other things, the following material provisions: (i) reimbursement for all reasonable travel and other out-of-pocket expenses incurred in connection with such individual's employment; (ii) paid vacation leave; (iii) health benefits; and (iv) a severance payment equal to twelve (12) months of base salary and a prorated portion of the applicable cash bonus upon termination by such individual for just cause or by the Company without cause (each as defined in the relevant agreement), with restrictive covenants applicable for a corresponding period after termination. - (b) in the event such individual is terminated six months prior to or two years after a Change of Control (as defined in the agreement) by the Company for any reason other than cause or by such individual for good reason, then the executive shall be entitled to receive a cash payment equal to times such individual's then-current annual base salary, plus 1.0 times his cash bonus for the year in which the termination occurs.
+- (a) each proposed employment agreement has a term commencing on the date of consummation of this offering and continuing until terminated (i) upon death of the employee, (ii) upon disability, (iii) for cause or good reason, (iv) without cause, or (v) voluntarily.
+The employment agreement also contains, among other things, the following material provisions: (i) reimbursement for all reasonable travel and other out-of-pocket expenses incurred in connection with such individual's employment; (ii) paid vacation leave; (iii) health benefits; and (iv) a severance payment equal to twelve (12) months of base salary and a prorated portion of the applicable cash bonus upon termination by such individual for just cause or by the Company without cause (each as defined in the relevant agreement), with restrictive covenants applicable for a corresponding period after termination. - (b) in the event such individual is terminated three months prior to or one year after a Change of Control (as defined in the agreement) by the Company for any reason other than cause or by such individual for good reason, then the executive shall be entitled to receive a cash payment equal to a multiple of such individual's then-current annual base salary determined by the time elapsed since the commencement of the agreement (in the case of Dr. Russo) or two times such salary (in the case of Mr. Slansky).
 Such payment shall be in lieu of the severance payment described above.